The latest portion of the Texas Department of Transportation’s 'U.S. 380 Project' spans 10.5 miles from U.S. 77 to just west of the Dallas North Tollway in Frisco, aiming to improve mobility and safety.

 “It’s long overdue,” said Denton County Judge Andy Eads.
 “It’s something we’ve been working on for many years with our partners at TxDOT.”

-Eads says the project will lead to a safer and faster commute along 380.
+Eads said the project will lead to a safer and faster commute along 380.

 “Number one, it’s crowded,” he said.
 “And it’s a safety hazard.”